L1lith/SandForms/README.md

 export default Login
 ```

-#### Input Validation
+#### The Input Element
 SandForms uses [Sandhands](https://github.com/L1lith/Sandhands) to provide advanced input validation.
 To read more about the validation options see the [strings format](https://l1lith.github.io/Sandhands/format) in the Sandhands documentation.
+Simply supply your sanitization parameters as props to the Input element.

+#### The Form Element
+The Form element is the base of every form.
+It has a number of different options available to you.
+You can supply them via the Form element's props.

+##### onSubmit (function)
+Provide a function to be called once the form has been validly submitted.
+##### onError (function)
+Provide a function to be called when the form has been invalidly submitted.
+##### displayErrors
+Flag as false to have Sandforms not output error messages to the end user inside the form.
+##### catchSubmit
+Flag as false to have Sandforms not output error messages from your onSubmit function to the end user.

 ### Compatability
 Currently SandForms only supports react, however there are plans for vanilla JS support in the future.